Thanatoslayer6/petfeederdb/README.md

 # Petfeederdb

-CRUD API for CleverFeeder's database, for more information please refer to the following endpoints.
+CRUD API (Express) for CleverFeeder's database (MongoDB), for more information please refer to the following endpoints.

 #### Endpoints: